-Version (e) inserted early evaluation gates wherever a possible speedup could be obtained; the same as was done for the ITC benchmarks.
-Version (d) utilized userspecified constraints to the early evaluation trigger function extraction algorithm which limited trigger function choice based on signal arrival times and function coverage.
+Version e) inserted EE gates wherever a possible speedup could be obtained; as was done for the ITC benchmarks.
+Version (d) utilized user-specified constraints to the EE trigger function extraction algorithm which limited trigger function choice based on signal arrival times and function coverage.
 Note that version (e) requires almost twice as many extra gates as version (d).